 - Set up some “leftover tins” so people can bring home leftovers.
 There are some really neat ones out there now!

-Or, let’s not!
+Clean up – or, let’s not!
 Don’t spend time in the kitchen cleaning up after dinner.
 Show people where the leftover boxes are and ask them to take what they would like.
-If guests offer to help, let them, but leave the big clean up for yourself.
-After all , you didn’t have to cook dinner.
+If guests offer to help, let them, but leave the big clean up for yourself after your guests have gone home.
+After all, you didn’t have to cook dinner.

 Jen at Whole Lotta Yum shared a recipe for Roast Beetroot Salad with Feta